carpentries/docs.carpentries.org/source/handbooks/instructors.md

 ### General

 -   **How do I get survey data/links for previous workshops?**
-    -   The Workshop Administration Team can provide survey result links for past workshops (August 2018 - present) to workshop instructors/organizers or instructors affiliated with the hosting organisation.
-To request survey results links, please send an email to the [Workshop Administration Team](mailto:workshops@carpentries.org) with your request and include a link to the workshop website(s) and/or slug(s).
+    -   To request survey results links (August 2018 - present), please send an email to the Workshops and Instruction Team (workshops@carpentries.org) with your request and include a link to the workshop website(s) and/or slug(s).

 -   **How many times a year do I have to teach to be eligible to vote?**
     -   Instructors are required to teach at least one time per year to